Houston Maritime Injury Lawyers – Maritime Injury Attorneys

 Workers in marine terminals and port operations have higher fatality, injury, and illness rates than other workers in the U.S. However, the fact that the maritime industry can be dangerous does not mean that a person or company who caused an injury should be excused from liability.
 A company should never be rewarded for putting profits over safety.

-If you have been injured in a maritime workplace accident or you lost a loved one in that manner, contact Havens & Associates for a free consultation with a Houston maritime injury lawyer.
+If you have been injured in a maritime workplace accident or you lost a loved one in that manner, contact Havens & Associates for a free consultation with a Houston maritime injury attorney.

 Call (713) 955-2215, and we can explain your rights to demand compensation in a workplace injury or wrongful death lawsuit.